 “The different emotions, gestures, moods, environments, and style of people in my life and those that I cross paths with, all become part of my storytelling.
 Even with my Disney art, I think it’s important to show who a person or character is and what is the most interesting part of their life that which is bold and has guts.
 I really feed off the reaction of other people to my work.
 I want to tell all of my subjects’ stories and often the only thing holding me back is time.
 I race the clock every day.”

 Working in oil paint, Salvati uses panel and sometimes mounted paper preferring the option of layering paint to create a lot of texture, as he feels that an uneven surface adds to the emotion of the story.
 “My paintings are extremely thick and layered,” he says.
 “I love how experimental oil allows me to be.
 I can keep the colors moving until I like what they have done to the piece.”
 My influences are Lucian Frued, Jeffrey Jones, Kent Williams, Yevse Moiseyenko, Andy Warhol John Singer Sargent and Helnwein.

 Today, Salvati lives in the same Southern California area near the famous surf spot Malibu.
-They have two sons, Max, 20, and Vince who is 15 years old.
+They have two sons, Max and Vince.
 They also have two dogs, a 12 year old chocolate labrador named Hank and a one year old pug, Buster.
-When not in his studio working, Salvati can be found in the water, whether its a pool or the ocean.
+When not in his studio working, Salvati can be found in the water, whether it is a pool or the ocean.

 “I work doctors’ hours.
 If it is a good surf day, I will work really early in the morning and then surf from noon to 2 p.m.
 Afterward, I’d go right back to painting.
 When there is no surfing, I will work 12-hour days, seven days a week.
 I am at a stage in my career where I can control my work load, keep my lifestyle intact, and hang out with my wife and kids.”